warmist/scripts/docs/build-now.rst

 build-now
 =========

 .. dfhack-tool::
-    :summary: todo.
+    :summary: Instantly completes building construction jobs.
     :tags: fort armok buildings

-Instantly completes unsuspended building construction jobs.
-By default, all buildings on the map are completed, but the area of effect is configurable.
+By default, all unsuspended buildings on the map are completed, but the area of effect is configurable.

 Note that no units will get architecture experience for any buildings that require that skill to construct.